LP2X0X/Profile-Card-React/README.md

 - I implemented React components and learned how to pass data using props.
 - I reinforced my understanding of CSS variables.
 - I explored how flex-wrap works for creating responsive layouts.

+- I improved the code by using list rendering and short-circuit evaluation for a cleaner and more concise implementation.